Search

 FIDO2 WebAuthn Security Keys

-Keeper provides two-factor authentication (2FA) with any FIDO2 WebAuthn compatible hardware key such as the YubiKey 5 NFC, YubiKey 5C NFC and YubiKey 5Ci.
+Keeper provides two-factor authentication (2FA) on iOS with compatible hardware keys such as the YubiKey 5 NFC, YubiKey 5C NFC and YubiKey 5Ci.

 Support for NFC devices is available with Keeper iOS version 16.4.0 and newer.